The Side Effects of Fast and Significant Weight Loss

 People who lose a significant amount of weight in a short period often notice some loose skin here and there.
 It’s not the end of the world, but it can be frustrating and annoying.
 This is why people may be searching for a way to reduce the sagginess of the skin on their bellies or trying to figure out how to tighten the loose skin on their thighs.

-If you have also encountered the same problems, then read on about why the skin becomes saggy, how to tighten loose skin on thighs after weight loss with exercise, and how to improve skin elasticity.
+If you’ve also encountered this problem, then read on to find out why the skin becomes saggy, how to tighten loose skin on thighs after weight loss using exercise, and how to improve skin elasticity.

-Tight and smooth skin has always been a symbol of youthfulness and health.
-This is why it is understandable that people would like to preserve it that way.
-To be able to do so, or to tighten it after it becomes saggy, first you need to figure out what causes that sagginess.
-So, why does the skin become saggy?
+Tight and smooth skin has long been considered a symbol of youthfulness and health, which is why it is understandable that people want to preserve it that way.
+To be able to do this, or to tighten it after it has become saggy, you need to first figure out what causes the sagginess.
 Here are the most common causes of loose skin (1):

 It’s a natural process and happens to everyone unless they perform consistent exercise, in addition to specialized exercises to prevent it.
 In most people, skin laxity, or the process of loosening, occurs between 35 and 45 years (3).
 It happens because your body lacks collagen networks, elastin fibers, and hyaluronic acid (a molecule that adds to the skin’s ability to retain moisture).